cosmos/governance/state_of_cosmos_governance_2021.md

 - There are 12 CIPs proposed to date, none are living, have been finalized, or taken through the on-chain governance process to be widely adopted.

-### Discussion

-- More clarity is needed on when the CIPs should be used.
-It could be seen as the canonical home for high level decisions where alignment is required across the ecosystem.
-- Some CIPS clearly impact all Cosmos ecosystem and blockchains and need ecosystem-wide buy-in, for example [CIP-11: Cosmos Hierarchical Deterministic key derivation](https://github.com/cosmos/cips/pull/11)
-- ["RFC Interchain Staking Light Paper"](https://github.com/cosmos/gaia/issues/659) an example of a potential CIP that was PRd to the Gaia repo.
-The ambiguity makes sense: it fits criteria of informational CIP about the Cosmos environment (Light Paper), but also a shorter and higher level document is needed to function as more of a summary in order to get early user feedback and market ideas that isn't a CIP <https://github.com/cosmos/gaia/issues/659>
-- The terms "Cosmos" and "Cosmos Hub" are used interchangeably in the repository, so the intended audience could be made more clear.
-The [module readiness process and checklist](https://github.com/cosmos/cips/pull/6/files), which proposes a process for modules to be adopted by the Gaia team, suggests that the process is intended for teams involved in development related to the Cosmos Hub.

 ## Cosmos SDK Architecture Decision Records (ADR)